hungryrobot1/MCP-PIF/home/meta/docs/architecture/development.md

 ## Overview

-This guide outlines patterns and practices for extending and modifying the MCP TypeScript server.
+This guide outlines patterns and practices for extending and modifying the MCP-PIF TypeScript server.
 It provides a collaborative learning path that supports progressive understanding of the system's architecture and implementation patterns.

 ## Getting Started